-In addition to taking LLMs as recommendation systems, some studies also utilize LLMs to construct model features.
-GENRE~\cite{DBLP:journals/corr/abs-2305-06566} introduced three prompts to employ LLMs to conduct three feature enhancement sub-tasks for news recommendation.
+In addition to taking LLMs as recommendation systems, some studies also utilize LLMs to construct model features to improve the conventional recommender system. ~\cite{DBLP:conf/recsys/AcharyaSO23,DBLP:journals/corr/abs-2403-03424,DBLP:journals/corr/abs-2403-18348} and LLM-Rec~\cite{DBLP:journals/corr/abs-2307-15780} used LLMs and prompting strategies to conduct content augmentation to enhance the features of item perspective.
+From the user feature perspective, NIR~\cite{DBLP:journals/corr/abs-2304-03153} designed prompts to generate user preference description and LLMRG~\cite{DBLP:journals/corr/abs-2308-10835} used ChatGPT and knowledge base to construct reasoning graph to enhance user representations.
+GENRE~\cite{DBLP:journals/corr/abs-2305-06566} introduced three prompts to employ LLMs to conduct three feature enhancement sub-tasks for news recommendation from both user and item perspectives.
 Specifically, it used ChatGPT to refine the news titles according to the abstract, extract profile keywords from the user reading history, and generate synthetic news to enrich user historical interactions.
-By incorporating these features constructed by LLMs, the traditional news recommendation models can be improved significantly.
-Similarly, NIR~\cite{DBLP:journals/corr/abs-2304-03153} designed two prompts to generate user preference keywords and extract representative movies from user interaction history to improve the movie recommendation.
+Similarly, LLMRec~\cite{DBLP:journals/corr/abs-2311-00423} and RLMRec~\cite{DBLP:journals/corr/abs-2310-15950} first used ChatGPT to generate textual features for users and items and then took these features to enhance the ID-based representation learning.